[CPSC 110 Links]

 • Will cover all material up to and including the ref module (all material means videos, lecture, problem sets, labs, lecture notes, etc.).

-Midterm 2: Tuesday, March 14 from 6:00 PM to 8:00 PM
+Midterm 2: Tuesday, November 4 from 6:00-8:00 PM

 • Will cover all material up to and including the genrec module (all material means videos, lecture, problem sets, labs, lecture notes, etc.).